 13. The Minimalist Eucalyptus Runner

-Sometimes, less is more.
-Lay a thick garland of fresh eucalyptus down the center of the table.
-Intersperse it with white taper candles in brass holders and a few white marble eggs.
-This look is modern, clean, and smells absolutely divine.
-It’s perfect for the “Scandi-style” lover who wants a festive but clutter-free home.
+Keep it simple with a thick garland of fresh eucalyptus down the center of the table.
+Pair it with white taper candles in brass holders and a few white marble eggs.
+This modern, clean aesthetic is perfect for anyone who loves Scandinavian-style decor.

 14. Lemon and Yellow Rose Vigor